Motion Picture Corporation of America

-Motion Picture Corporation of America (MPCA) is an American film production company, specializing in the production, acquisition and distribution of low-budget films.
+Motion Picture Corporation of America (MPCA) is an American independent film production company, founded by Brad Krevoy and Steve Stabler in 1986, specializing in the production, acquisition and distribution of low-budget films.

 History

-MPCA was founded in 1986 by longtime business partners Brad Krevoy and Steve Stabler.
-During the company's formative years, they produced films such as The Purple People Eater (1988) with Ned Beatty; Back to Back (1989), starring Bill Paxton and Apollonia; and sex comedy Miracle Beach (1992).
+MPCA was founded in 1986 by longtime business partners, Brad Krevoy and Steve Stabler.
+During the company's formative years, they produced films such as; Purple People Eater (1988) with Ned Beatty; Back to Back (1989), starring Bill Paxton and Apollonia Kotero; and the sex comedy Miracle Beach (1992).

 Dumb and Dumber

-After having been rejected by each major film studio, Bobby and Peter Farrelly pitched the script of Dumb and Dumber to MPCA, which would later be released in 1994.
+Having been rejected by each major film studio, Bobby and Peter Farrelly pitched the script of Dumb and Dumber to MPCA, which released it in 1994.

-Dumb and Dumber saw positive commercial reception; it opened and remained at number 1 on the U.S. box office for 4 weeks.
-The film went on to gross $127 million domestically and $120 million overseas for a worldwide total of $247 million off a $16 million budget.
+Dumb and Dumber opened and remained at number 1 on the U.S. box office for 4 weeks.
+The film went on to gross $127 million domestically and $120 million overseas for a worldwide total of $247 million, with just a $16 million budget.
 The film was one of the highest grossing comedies of the '90s.
 Combined with its ancillary and video sales, the film is estimated to have grossed over half a billion dollars.

 The success of Dumb and Dumber helped get the Farrellys' passion project, Kingpin, off the ground.
-It was released in July 1996, starring Woody Harrelson, Randy Quaid and Bill Murray.
-Despite many critics praising the film, it was a commercial disappointment, grossing only $27 million against a $25 million budget over the course of its theatrical run.
+It was released in July 1996, starring Woody Harrelson, Randy Quaid, and Bill Murray.
+The movie was a commercial disappointment, grossing only $27 million against a $25 million budget over the course of its theatrical run, although it did receive critical praise.
 Roger Ebert and gave it 3 and a half stars out 4, praising the film's daring comedy.
 Kingpin became a cult film when released to home video.

 MPCA went on to produce more big-budget studio comedies, including Beverly Hills Ninja starring Chris Farley and Jungle 2 Jungle with Tim Allen.
-They also produced autobiographical comedy Threesome, written and directed by Andrew Fleming, and starring Lara Flynn Boyle and Stephen Baldwin.
-The film had grossed just under $15 million domestically.
+It also produced the autobiographical comedy Threesome, written and directed by Andrew Fleming, and starring Lara Flynn Boyle, and Stephen Baldwin.
+The film grossed just under $15 million domestically.
 Roger Ebert gave the film three out of four stars, praising the film's honest characterization and strong dialogue.